Elish Angiolini: Academic and charity work

-Later work
+Later work and Lord Clerk Register

-Angiolini led an "investigation into the disposal of baby ashes at Mortonhall Crematorium" in 2013 after it was revealed that the remains of babies were being cremated with unrelated adults.
+Angiolini led an "investigation into the disposal of baby ashes at Mortonhall Crematorium" in 2013, after it was revealed that the remains of babies were being cremated with unrelated adults.
 She was subsequently asked by the Scottish Government to carry out an investigation into the practices of all crematoria across Scotland.

-In 2015 her review on how the Crown Prosecution Service and Metropolitan Police Service investigate and prosecute rape cases in London was published.
+In 2015, her review on how the Crown Prosecution Service and Metropolitan Police Service investigate and prosecute rape cases in London was published.

-Angiolini's report into deaths in custody in the UK, commissioned by the UK Home Office, was published at the end of October 2017.

-In 2018 she was appointed by the Scottish government to "review the processes for handling complaints against the police and investigating serious incidents and alleged misconduct."
+Angiolini's report into deaths in custody in the UK, commissioned by the Home Office, was published at the end of October 2017.
+In 2018, she was appointed by the Scottish government to "review the processes for handling complaints against the police and investigating serious incidents and alleged misconduct."

-Angiolini will chair the 2022 independent inquiry into the murder of Sarah Everard.
+Angiolini was appointed as the chair of an independent inquiry into the murder of Sarah Everard (the Angiolini Inquiry), and the report from the first phase of the inquiry was released in February 2024.

+In 2023, she was appointed to the office of Lord Clerk Register.